Apple study highlights limitations of LLMs

 WHAT IT MATTERS

-Experts, including Microsoft's Harjinder Sandhu, CTO of health platforms and solutions at Microsoft, sat down with HIMSS TV to discuss how the new domain of LLMs is fundamentally different from previous models and the importance of building frameworks optimized for reliability and accuracy to ensure patient safety.
+Experts, including Microsoft's Harjinder Sandhu, CTO of health platforms and solutions, sat down with HIMSS TV to discuss how the new domain of LLMs is fundamentally different from previous models and explain the importance of building frameworks optimized for reliability and accuracy in order to ensure patient safety.

 As LLMs are continually being used within healthcare, many experts and researchers highlight the necessity of providers to fully understand AI's objectives and its potential use in clinical practice.
 It's also crucial to ensure proper use cases of the technology and how healthcare applications are utilizing LLMs.